hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 There are four parts to using an ABN scoped identifier in FHIR: system, value, assigner and depending on the identifier profile requirements, a coded type.

-The system value is constructed in the format of [baseURL]/ABN, e.g.,:
+The system value is constructed in the format of [baseURL]/ABN, e.g.:

 ~~~
 "system" : "http://ns.electronichealth.net.au/id/abn-scoped/medicalrecord/1.0/51824754455"
 ~~~

-The value contains the local identifier, e.g.,:
+The value contains the local identifier, e.g.:
 ~~~
 "value" : "12345446"
 ~~~

-The assigner contains the name of the organisation that issues or manages the identifier, e.g.,:
+The assigner contains the name of the organisation that issues or manages the identifier, e.g.:

 ~~~
 "assigner" : {